Kaiser08Jonas/Godot-SaveManager/README.md

 SaveManager.load_data("save1", data)
 ```

+"save1" is the name of the file that is to be loaded.
 As with the save function, load requests that are requested during a running process are placed in a queue list.
 This is then processed one after the other.

 > [!NOTE]